-Since this was the first full year of operations, there were no prior year amounts for comparison.
-The largest revenue source for the School is the State of Florida (91%).
+The largest revenue source for the School is the State of Florida (96%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
+The School also received funding from a Title I Grant which accounted for 3% of the total revenue of the School.

-The largest concentrations of expenses were for Instruction related functions (40%), and School Administration (22%), which primarily consists of management fees and district administration charges.
+The largest concentrations of expenses were for Instruction related functions (41%), and School Administration (20%), which primarily consists of management fees and district administration charges.